iainmcgin/scala/spec/10-xml-expressions-and-patterns.md

----
-title: XML Expressions and Patterns
-layout: default
-chapter: 10
----

-# XML Expressions and Patterns
+# 10. XML Expressions and Patterns

 __By Burak Emir__